Updated on September 29, 2018

 - From 2:30 to 4:30 pm on May 12 (Sat), 2018 in Kashiwa Campus GSFS Environmental Studies Building Room 660 on 6th Floor

-If you are a self-supporting prospective student, you need to take the ordinary entrance examination in August.
-Normally, you may become a research student first in October or in April and then take the entrance examination in the next August.
+If you are a self-supporting prospective student in Department of Socio-Cultural Environmental Studies, you need to take the ordinary entrance examination in August.
+Normally, you may first become a research student in October or in April and then take the entrance examination in the next August.
 Please refer to GSFS International Liaison Office, Information on Research Students, and Information on Entrance Examinations.

 If you are seeking a scholarship, first please carefully read the official information posted by the liaison office of GSFS.
 Special selection procedures are applied to Asian Development Bank (ADB) Scholarship, China Scholarship Council (CSC) and MEXT Scholarship for GPSS-GLI program.

-Asian Development Bank (ADB) scholarship by Asian Development Bank will be offered to selected prospective students who like to enter basically master course in Department of Socio-Cultural Environmental Studies (DSCES) which Dr. J. Sasaki belongs to.
+Asian Development Bank (ADB) scholarship will be offered to selected prospective students who like to enter basically master course in Department of Socio-Cultural Environmental Studies (DSCES) which Dr. Sasaki belongs to.
 This program may be less competitive and recently its flexibility has been enhancing.
-You may contact Dr. Jun Sasaki to know the current status.
+You may contact Dr. Sasaki to know the current status.
 Some features of this program are summarized as follows:

 - English program for people basically having 2-year or more of full time job experience.

-- Selection will be made using the submitted documents and the ordinary written exam is exempted.
+- Selection will be made based on the submitted documents and online interview.
+The ordinary written examination is exempted.

 - No need to submit TOEFL score